Barbara Meter

 Barbara Meter is a Dutch filmmaker and co-founder of Electric Cinema.

 Early life and career

 Barbara Meter was born in Amsterdam in 1939 to Jewish-German parents.
 Meter graduated from the Netherlands Film Academy in 1963.

 Meter co-founded Electric Cinema in Amsterdam sometime in the early 1970s.
-Electric Cinema was made to muti-screen presentations, performance-based films, and videos.
+Electric Cinema was made to multi-screen presentations, performance-based films, and videos.
 The Eye Filmmuseum described Electric Cinema as a "platform for experimental and avant-garde film in Amsterdam".
 Electric Cinema only lasted a few years.

-Meter got a MA from London College of Printing.
+Meter got an MA from London College of Printing.
 Her thesis was on found footage.

 The EYE Filmmuseum featured some of Meter's short films in an exhibit curated by Mónica Savirón.